Runtime Feedback Guides

 Claude Code, Cursor, Codex, and Copilot all close the loop from prompt to commit; none can see what the code did after deploy.
 What runtime context an agent actually needs, how to wire it in through MCP, and the verified-ship workflow that replaces deploy-and-hope.

-Skip ahead: Dstl8 is the runtime feedback platform both guides describe.
+Read the guide →Skip ahead: Dstl8 is the runtime feedback platform these guides describe.
 Free 14-day trial, no credit card. brew install control-theory/dstl8/dstl8 && dstl8 setup